Seshadri constants of indecomposable polarized abelian varieties: Abstract

 \section{Abstract}

-The goal of this preliminary note is to introduce and study a conjectural picture on lower bounds of Seshadri contants of indecomposable polarized abelian varieties.
-This is inspired by some work of Debarre on the subject together with the author study \cite{Loz18} of syzygies of abelian threefolds using the convex geometry of Newton--Okounkov bodies.
+The goal of this note is to study a conjectural picture on lower bounds of Seshadri constants of indecomposable polarized abelian varieties.
+This is inspired by some ideas of Debarre on the subject and the author's previous work on syzygies of abelian threefolds using the convex geometry of Newton--Okounkov bodies.